Skip to main content

 serverca = ~/.koji/serverca.crt

-In some cases, we've found that the cert directive in ~/.koji/config was not used if there was no such directive in /etc/koji.conf.
+In some cases (with older versions of koji), we've found that the cert directive in ~/.koji/config was not used if there was no such directive in /etc/koji.conf.
 Workaround: add a cert = ~/.koji/client.crt to /etc/koji.conf, or possibly even cp ~/.koji/config /etc/koji.conf.

 Test your connection